Mortgage

 Add homeownership costs to your budget

-A broken water heater, landscape spruce-ups and regular maintenance are all on your dime as a homeowner.
-Homeowners spent an average of $2,467 on home maintenance in 2022, according to Angi’s State of Home Spending report.
-Insurance companies suggest each year that you budget 1% of your sales price — or $1 per square foot — toward these expenses to cushion the blow of unexpected costs.
+As a homeowner, a broken water heater, landscape spruce-ups and regular maintenance are all your responsibility.
+Homeowners spent $1,750 on average for home maintenance in 2024, according to Angi’s State of Home Spending report.
+Insurance companies suggest that each year, you budget 1% of your home’s purchase price — or $1 per square foot — toward these expenses to cushion the blow of unexpected costs.

-Mortgage bankers.
-Mortgage banks offer a wide variety of programs, and the entire mortgage process is usually handled in-house.
+Banks and credit unions: Banks and credit unions offer a wide variety of loan programs.
+Since they lend the money directly, the entire mortgage process is usually handled in-house.
 This could translate to a faster closing and more flexibility to work with borrowers who have unique situations.

-Mortgage brokers.
-Mortgage brokers work with multiple lenders to provide more options than a single mortgage bank.
+Mortgage brokers: Mortgage brokers work with multiple lenders to provide more loan options than a single bank might offer.
 However, brokers generally rely on the banks to approve and fund your loan, and don’t have any say in whether your loan is approved or denied.

-Once you’ve completed the steps above, the actual application process should be quick and easy — you just need to decide how you want to apply.
-Each lender is required to provide a loan estimate within three business days of receiving your mortgage application.
-Keep copies of each estimate you receive to negotiate your interest rate and closing costs later.
+Once you’ve completed the steps above, the actual application process should be relatively quick and easy — you just need to decide how you want to apply.
+Lenders are required to provide a loan estimate within three business days of receiving your mortgage application.
+Keep copies of each estimate so you can negotiate your interest rate and closing costs later.

-• Over-the-phone applications.
-Many lenders allow borrowers to apply by phone.
-A loan officer can walk you through each section, and give you feedback along the way.
+• Over the phone: Many lenders allow borrowers to apply by phone.
+A loan officer can walk you through each section of the application and give you feedback along the way.

-• In-person application.
-You can meet a loan officer for a face-to-face process in an office or remotely via an electronic device.
-This can be a good way to make sure you understand the information being requested, and avoid providing incorrect information that could delay your loan approval.
+• In person or remotely: You can meet a loan officer for a face-to-face process in an office or remotely via video call.
+This can be a good way to make sure you understand the information being requested and avoid mistakes that could delay your loan approval.

 Recommended Reading